Full Affinity Group workshop programs now available – scroll down

 - Access to Learning and Employment.
 In this Affinity Group, members:

 - Share knowledge and exemplary practices that enable access to learning and employment

 - Discuss approaches to foster collaboration with industry and employers for work-based learning

-- Leadership Enrichment.
-In this Affinity Group, members:
+- Global Skills and Labour.
+In this Affinity Group, members focus on:

 - Entrepreneurship.
 In this Affinity Group, members: